rxify/pg/README.md

 This library uses the [`@databases/pg`](https://www.atdatabases.org/docs/pg-test) library to test.
-Before testing, you need to run the following commands to start the test database and initialize the database:
+Before testing, you need to run the following commands to start and initialize the test database:

 ```bash
 npm run db:start